Master of Science in Health Services Administration

 - Writing sample based on a health services management topic of interest to the applicant, typed, approximately 1,000 words, double spaced;

 Students who meet the above criteria may be admitted as conditionally classified graduate students.
-To attain fully classified status, students must complete at least 16 quarter units of MSHSA core coursework with a minimum grade point average of 3.0 ("B") and must remove any deficiencies stated as conditions for acceptance in the program or otherwise set by the department's graduate committee.
+To attain fully classified status, students must complete at least 16 semester units of MSHSA core coursework with a minimum grade point average of 3.0 ("B") and must remove any deficiencies stated as conditions for acceptance in the program or otherwise set by the department's graduate committee.

 Advancement to Candidacy